What is an Issue Log in Project Management?

 Including these details in your project issue log will help ensure each issue is resolved quickly and efficiently, contributing to successful project completion.

 These project issue log details will also help the project manager address personnel concerns.
-Problems such as low employee morale or team conflicts, or even a team member leaving the project, can directly impact the success of a project but might otherwise go unrecorded and unaddressed.
-Resolving these issues can directly impact the efficiency and success of a team and any of the team’s assigned projects.
+Problems such as low employee morale or team conflicts, or even a team member leaving the project, can directly impact a project's success but might otherwise go unrecorded and unaddressed.
+Resolving these issues can directly impact the efficiency and success of a team and any of their assigned projects.

 What is RAID in project management?

-The information listed above is typically included in a standard project issue log, but there are other types of issue logs that include other elements and categories.
+The information listed above is typically included in a standard project issue log, but there are other types of issue logs that include additional elements and categories.

 In project management, RAID refers to the risks, assumptions, issues, and dependencies that come up or are involved in a particular project.
 A RAID log is another type of project management log that offers a simple way to track each of these categories in order to keep stakeholders apprised of any obstacles your project might be facing currently or in the future.
 For a head start on setting up your own project management log, here’s how to produce a RAID log.